Subscribe To This Site

 If all this sounds a little spartan, try becoming fitter!
 Fit people generally feel the cold less.

 Of course, to save money on your electricity bills and be more energy efficient you also need to check out that your electricity supplier is doing their bit.
-If you are in the UK, Scottish Power is one of the greenest outfits around.
-We've been with them for a few years now.
-Their service is good - you can manage your account on-line and they are very quick to sort out queries.
+Price comparison websites sometimes offer this information.
+Scottish power for example has a green tariff which offers electricity from renewable sources.

 Much of their energy is from hydro and wind farms - in fact they are the largest developer of wind power in the UK.
 Whether you opt to get your supplies from them or elsewhere, it is worth checking out the options as you could save on your bills and be a little greener too.

 There are plenty of other green energy suppliers to choose from.
-Ecotricity is probably the best in the UK.
+Ecotricity and Good Energy are two green energy suppliers in the UK.

 These should ideally cover the whole window and some.
 They should overlap the window pane effectively so that colder air behind them is effectively trapped.
 This slows down the heat exchange between the window and the outside world and between the window pane and the room.